noor188/Graduate-Admission-Prediction/README.md

 ## Parameters used to build the application

-1. GPA
+1. GRE
-2. Test scores: GRE, TOEFL (out of 120)
+2. TOEFL
-3. Letter of recommendation
+3. CGPA
-4. Statement of purpose
+4. Research
+5. University rating